apache/trafficcontrol/docs/source/api/consistenthash.rst

 ******************
 ``consistenthash``
 ******************
-Test Pattern-Based Consistent Hashing for a Delivery Service using a regular expression and a request path
+Test Pattern-Based Consistent Hashing for a :term:`Delivery Service` using a regular expression and a request path

 ``POST``
 ========